Gateway Review Process

 The Next Assurance Review

-Gateway Reviews will be mandatory for programmes and projects with a high risk RPA outcome.
-Programmes and projects which are assessed as high risk at the outset will be subject to the Gateway Review Process until programme/project closure (i.e. there is no requirement to complete a RPA at each gate stage for a high risk programme or project)
+Gateway reviews will be mandatory for programmes and projects with a high risk RPA outcome.
+Programmes and projects which are assessed as high risk at the outset will be subject to the Gateway review process until programme/project closure (i.e. there is no requirement to complete an RPA at each gate stage for a high risk programme or project)

-Programme/Project teams and Departmental P3Os should liaise with CDG to ensure Gateway Reviews take place.
-High risk Programmes/Projects should complete the Gateway Request for High Risk Projects form.
+Programme/Project teams and Departmental P3Os should liaise with the CDG Departmental Assurance Co-ordinators to ensure Gateway reviews take place.
+High risk programmes/projects should complete the Gateway Request for High Risk Projects form.